 We found that one of the best things to do on Kimolos island, was to check out a different beach every day – sometimes two beaches!

 Transportation is neccessary of course, and we had taken our own car to Kimolos.
-On most years, there is a bus running around certain parts of the island, taking you to the most easily accessible beaches.
+On most years, there is a bus service running around certain parts of the island, taking you to the most easily accessible beaches.

 However, if you want to be more independent, you can rent your own car or ATV.
 Note that the island has many dirt roads, so make sure you rent a suitable vehicle.